Late Middle Ages: Eastern Europe

 The state of Kievan Rus' fell during the 13th century in the Mongol invasion.
 The Grand Duchy of Moscow rose in power thereafter, winning a great victory against the Golden Horde at the Battle of Kulikovo in 1380.
 The victory did not end Tartar rule in the region, however, and its immediate beneficiary was the Grand Duchy of Lithuania, which extended its influence eastwards.

 Under the reign of Ivan the Great (1462–1505), Moscow became a major regional power, and the annexation of the vast Republic of Novgorod in 1478 laid the foundations for a Russian national state.
-After the Fall of Constantinople in 1453 the Russian princes started to see themselves as the heirs of the Byzantine Empire.
-They eventually took on the imperial title of Tsar, and Moscow was described as the Third Rome.
+After the Fall of Constantinople in 1453, the Russian princes started to see themselves as the heirs of the Byzantine Empire.
+They eventually took on the imperial title of Tzar, and Moscow was described as the Third Rome.

 Southeast Europe

 The Byzantine Empire had for a long time dominated the eastern Mediterranean in politics and culture.
 By the 14th century, however, it had almost entirely collapsed into a tributary state of the Ottoman Empire, centered on the city of Constantinople and a few enclaves in Greece.
 With the Fall of Constantinople in 1453, the Byzantine Empire was permanently extinguished.

 The Bulgarian Empire was in decline by the 14th century, and the ascendancy of Serbia was marked by the Serbian victory over the Bulgarians in the Battle of Velbazhd in 1330.
 By 1346, the Serbian king Stefan Dušan had been proclaimed emperor.
 Yet Serbian dominance was short-lived; the Serbian army led by the Lazar Hrebeljanovic was defeated by the Ottoman Army at the Battle of Kosovo in 1389, where most of the Serbian nobility was killed and the south of the country came under Ottoman occupation, as much of southern Bulgaria had become Ottoman territory in the Battle of Maritsa 1371.
 Northern remnants of Bulgaria were finally conquered by 1396, Serbia fell in 1459, Bosnia in 1463, and Albania was finally subordinated in 1479 only a few years after the death of Skanderbeg.
 Belgrade, a Hungarian domain at the time, was the last large Balkan city to fall under Ottoman rule, in the siege of Belgrade of 1521.
 By the end of the medieval period, the entire Balkan peninsula was annexed by, or became vassal to, the Ottomans.